South Bermondsey

-South Bermondsey is a ward in the London Borough of Southwark created in 2010 out of Burgess Ward in southeast London, England.
+South Bermondsey is a small district in the London Borough of Southwark in southeast London, England.
 The area is served by South Bermondsey railway station, with a future station at Surrey Canal Road.
-Nearby neighborhoods include New Cross, Bermondsey, Deptford, Rotherhithe and Peckham.
+Nearby neighbourhoods include New Cross, Bermondsey, Deptford, Rotherhithe and Peckham.
 It is the current home of Millwall F.C.

+History

+In 2024, a billion pound redevelopment of South Bermondsey was announced.

+Governance

+South Bermondsey is part of the Bermondsey and Old Southwark constituency for elections to the House of Commons of the United Kingdom.
+South Bermondsey is part of the South Bermondsey ward for elections to Southwark London Borough Council.